Michael Thomas' Website

 Velvet Face

 Velvet Face records were made by J.E.
 Hough's Edison Bell Company.
-The Velvet Face record was supposed to be a superior product, but it is doubtful whether Edison Bell used a different shellac mix for their production, so it was probably all a marketing ploy.
+The Velvet Face record was supposed to be a superior product, but it is doubtful whether Edison Bell used a different shellac mix for their production, so it was probably just a marketing ploy.

 Velvet Face records were introduced in late 1910 in an oversized 10" form, and a 12" version was introduced in 1913.
 Both series ceased in late 1914.
 The label re-appeared under the personal direction of Joseph Batten, in late 1921, lasting until 1927.
 Again, both 10" and 12" sizes were made.